 In his words: “It is not fair to prevent humanity from being developed through the correct understanding of historical events and records, re-examining ideas or perceptions about what happened thousands of years ago.”
 The chain of transformations derived from the dynamism continues to be verified in the most diverse planes of existence.
 It needs to be well understood and man freed from the archaic and surrealist dogmas that imprison him in the backwardness and the format of the environment in which they were born, while only a tiny part of the population dedicated to science offers physical and mental healing through technology to those who are not heard or saved by the God who believes it exists”.

 His biography summarizes the essence of detachment and solidarity that free him from the condition of mere passive element of history, allowing its inclusion in the select group of those who were able to understand the meaning of physical existence and its importance of the state spiritual of full freedom, necessary for the ascension of life in the permanent cycle in which we are replaced by each other, before homogenizing ourselves in the same indissoluble energy that forms the Universe.
-In their conception, ghosts do not exist; neither magic nor miracles are true; good and evil are relative; consciousness requires discernment.

 Sources: Library of U.S. Congress, Media, Journal of the National Congress and National Library of Brazil.